-Except for any Preferred Stock Director, any director or the entire Board of Directors may be removed from office at any time, but only for cause and only(i) in the event such removal is prior to the 2026 annual meeting of stockholders, only for cause, and (ii) in the event such removal is after the 2026 annual meeting of stockholders, with or without cause, and in either case of the foregoing clauses (i) or (ii), by the affirmative vote of the holders of at least sixty-six and two-thirds percent (66 2/3%) of the total voting power of the outstanding shares of capital stock entitled to vote in the election of directors, voting together as a single class.
+Except for any Preferred Stock Director, any director or the entire Board of Directors may be removed from office at any time, but only for cause and only(i) in the event such removal is prior to the 2026 annual meeting of stockholders, only for cause, and (ii) in the event such removal is after the 2026 annual meeting of stockholders, only for cause, and (ii), by the affirmative vote of the holders of at least sixty-six and two-thirds percent (66 2/3%) of the total voting power of the outstanding shares of capital stock entitled to vote in the election of directors, voting together as a single class.
 Notwithstanding the foregoing, until the Trigger Date (as defined below), directors may be removed, with or without cause, by the affirmative vote of the holders of at least a majority in voting power of all outstanding shares of capital stock entitled to vote in the election of directors, voting together as a single class.